In the current landscape, remote workforce management is a vital skill for your business.

 Remote workforce management technology: the must-haves and the nice-to-haves

-The must-have software below would be pretty tricky to go without!
-If you’re starting from scratch,
+The must-have software below would be pretty tricky to go without If you’re starting an online business from scratch!

 - An employee app: mobile internal comms tools like Blink allow employees to share and access important info instantly, from their smartphone.
 Social feeds and two-way publishing allow employees to expand their internal network, whilst push notifications ensure that important messages aren’t missed.

 - Video conferencing: why opt for crackly, awkward and generally unreliable phone conferencing solutions when you can use cloud-based video platforms like Zoom and Teams to meet and discuss ideas face to face?

 - Workplace instant messenger: faster and friendlier than email, workplace messengers like Slack can be used to make remote communication easier (or just for idle workplace chatter that builds workplace morale – pet pic channel, anyone?)

 - Project management tools: distributed teams need an effective way of keeping on top of tasks and deadlines.
 Project management tools like Trello, Basecamp and Monday.com use intuitive visual layouts to display and manage these processes.